vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/02_PART-A/01_Introductory/02_Hindu_religions_unified_calendar.md

 ## Surya Siddhānta- goals and problems

 An examination of Chap.
-XIV of the Surya Siddhānta (vide C$ 5.6) shows that the author of this famous treatise accepted these principles and laid down the following rules for the compilation of a calendar :
+XIV of the Surya Siddhānta (vide C§ 5.6) shows that the author of this famous treatise accepted these principles and laid down the following rules for the compilation of a calendar :